-Mr. Goldman and co-counsel have pursued justice for the 9/11 families throughout a sixteen-year litigation odyssey with many twists and turns, all the while pursuing access to long-classified information that they are confident will confirm already solid evidence of foreign government support of the attackers.
+Mr. Goldman and co-counsel have pursued justice for the 9/11 families throughout a sixteen-year litigation odyssey with many twists and turns, all the while pursuing access to long-classified information that they will use to supplement existing evidence of foreign government support of the attackers.

 U.S. district and appeals courts reversed themselves several times on the question of whether sovereign immunity protected Saudi Arabia from accountability, until enactment of the Justice Against Sponsors of Terrorism Act in September 2016 definitively reinstated the Kingdom as a defendant.
 Another milestone was a default judgment on behalf of 1,772 claimants against the Islamic Republic of Iran, resulting in a reward of compensation in 2020.

 The Anderson Kill team communicates with the victims on a regular basis and has, with co-counsel, conducted hundreds of hours of depositions, successfully fought over thousands of pages of concealed evidence, and litigated challenging legal matters in United States District Courts in Washington, D.C., New York and Chicago and the United States Court of Appeals for the 2nd, DC and 7th Circuits, as well as presented and defended four petitions for certiorari before the United States Supreme Court.
 In conjunction with the case, Anderson Kill also filed an amicus in support of a writ of certiorari and then a merits amicus before the United States Supreme Court.
 As a member of the plaintiffs’ team, Anderson Kill has been involved in the passage of five pieces of federal legislation, one over a presidential veto, and has engaged with the Executive Branch over several different administrations.